Penalized Euclidean Distance Regression: Theoretical Results

-The idea behind the following considerations is the possibility of estimating $\frac{\|X^T\epsilon\|_{\infty}}{\|\epsilon\|}$ in probability by using the law $F^*$.
-Estimation is explained in \cite{Belloni} as Lemma 1 under the assumptions of Condition 1.
-We can use the same general result to show that the method we propose is also capable of producing ``pivotal" recoveries of sparse signals.\\
+The idea behind the following considerations is the possibility of estimating the quotient $\|X^T\epsilon\|_{\infty} / \|\epsilon\|$ in probability following \cite{Belloni}.
+We can use the same general result to show that the method we propose is also capable of producing pivotal recoveries of sparse signals.